 Attending Treatment

-Although there is no guarantee that an individual can prevent relapse at every turn, it is still important to receive the tools presented by addiction treatment, as they truly can be beneficial to one’s overall recovery.
+Although there’s no guarantee that an individual can prevent relapse whenever temptation strikes, it’s still important to undergo treatment offer as they’re beneficial to one’s overall recovery.

 - Cognitive-behavioral therapy and other types of therapeutic treatments